CONFLICT OF INTEREST

 - CHIEF MAGISTRATE - Bloggs, please come over to my place tonight for dinner and a chat.

-- MAGISTRATE BLOGGS - Sure Chief Magistrate, I'll be there (thinking that this is about a promotion - how wrong he is).
+- MAGISTRATE BLOGGS - Sure Chief Magistrate, I'll be there.

 - CHIEF MAGISTRATE - (over drinks after a nice meal) Bloggs, this conversation is strictly off the record, but I'm a little bit concerned about the number of traffic bookings you have dismissed.
 It seems rather extraordinary and of course the loss of revenue to the state isn't being received well by the government that pays our salaries.